10 Herbs to Grow for TeaJun 21, 2021

-This herb is unlike most of the mint family in that it's flavor is much more pungent and bitter rather that refreshing and sweet.
+This herb is unlike most of the mint family in that its flavor is much more pungent and bitter rather than refreshing and sweet.
 With that intense flavor comes some intense medicinal benefits.

 While oregano is more of a medicinal flavor it's a very important botanical to us here on the farm.

 I pack Oregano oil in our emergency kit to help kick anything that might come our way while we are out and about.
-It has also been very helpful to me when I accidentally eat sugar (which I'm allergic too) and it helps to keep my throat from swelling as well as the sugar causing a full fledged sinus infection.
+It has also been very helpful to me when I accidentally eat sugar (which I'm allergic to) and it helps to keep my throat from swelling as well as the sugar causing a full-fledged sinus infection.

 Oregano is great blended with other similar herbs like the thyme mentioned above.
 Not only do they help similar symptoms but they have similar flavors, making them mesh well together.
 When blending other botanicals with oregano make sure to go light on the oregano because it's potent.